1. Online ordering and mobile takeout apps for your restaurant

-Here are some of the key features if you’re considering a technology upgrade:
+Here are some of the key features to look for if you’re considering a POS upgrade:

-Develop targeted marketing campaigns
+The tools to develop targeted marketing campaigns

 Keep an eye on costs: POS systems can be expensive.
 Make sure you understand the costs associated with each transaction, as well as whether you’ll have to purchase additional hardware (tablets, stands or card readers) for your restaurant.

-Instead of a (potentially inaccurate) whiteboard or a spreadsheet in a locked manager’s office, chefs and servers can use scheduling software to see shifts in real-time.
-They can choose how they want to be updated – whether that’s a text or email – if there are changes.
+Instead of a (potentially inaccurate) whiteboard or a spreadsheet in a locked manager’s office, chefs and servers can use scheduling software to see shifts in real time.
+They can choose to be updated by text or email if there are changes.

-Inventory management software gives you data to avoid overstocking or understocking ingredients because you know exactly whether or not the fish is selling.
+Inventory management software gives you the data to avoid overstocking or understocking ingredients because you know exactly whether or not the fish is selling.
 You can also know when you might have to raise menu prices or switch out an item if costs are too high.